younghhk/expectedCases/README.md

 If you use this code or method, please cite as:

 Vogtmann, E. & Hong, G. (2025).
-Estimating Expected Colorectal Cancer Cases Using National Rates and Cohort Data.
+Estimating Expected Colorectal Cancer Cases for Cohort Data.
 GitHub Repository.

 ## 🔒 Repository Access

-This repository is currently restricted to authorized collaborators.
+Access is currently limited to authorized collaborators pending full program verification.

 Last updated: October 2025